 Looking for the best baby sleeping products for your registry or newborn?
-Don’t miss Heather’s complete list and insider tips.
-Includes all 21 items in a printable checklist, just click this button to download:
+Don’t miss Heather’s complete list and insider tips!
+Plus get a free printable checklist “How To Declutter: Beat The Overwhelm and Easily Start Organizing.”
+Click this button to download:

 I remember it so clearly: laying in bed in the middle of the night, groggily glancing at my phone to check the time.